rpuiu/mastermind_together/README.md

 Please make sure that the production project is linked using `supabase link --project-ref <PROJECT_REF>`.
 Please make sure that the necessary secrets are set for that specific with `supabase secrets list`.
 For example, the mailgun function needs MAILGUN_API_KEY and MAILGUN_DOMAIN.

+To set the secrets from an .env file you can use:
+`supabase secrets set --env-file ./supabase/functions/stripe-checkout/.env --project-ref <PROJECT_REF>` Please make sure to update with the prod values, create the stripe endpoint and update the secrets as necessary

 ## Deployment:

 The `deploy.sh` script is used for deployment on web. `.env.dev` and `.env.prod` are used to store environment variables for production and development, and 2 instances of Supabase are created accordingly.